Baseball Bat Buying Guide

 BUYER’S TRICK: To determine if a bat is too heavy, here's a simple trick.
 Hold the bat handle and extend your arm away from your side.
 If you can't hold the bat extended for 30-45 seconds, the bat might be too heavy for you.

+Helps keep the bat from slipping out of a batter's hand; Also helpful for hanging on a bat rack for storage.
 In addition to the barrel, taper and handle, a bat's knob can also vary by design.
 These differences can lend themselves more to different hitting styles:

 STANDARD